simonmichael/hledger/hledger/hledger.m4.md

 ## Combining query terms

-When given multiple query terms, most commands select things which match:
+When given multiple space-separated query terms, most commands select things which match:

 - any of the description terms AND
 - any of the account terms AND